jens-a-e/opendott-project-template/ReadMe.md

 # Acknowledgments

-🇪🇺 This project is part of [Open Design of Trusted Things (OpenDoTT) doctiral training network](https://opendott.org.) and has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 813508.
+🇪🇺 This project is part of [Open Design of Trusted Things (OpenDoTT) doctoral training network](https://opendott.org.) and has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 813508.